innorder/innorder-user-guide/docs/staff-requestboard/status.md

 # Request Status

-See how request statuses are color-coded.
+See how requests are color-coded by status.

 <h6 style={{backgroundColor:"orange", width:120}}>Pending - Orange</h6> Waiting for staff acceptance.